YUANYUAN2222/GIT_json_to_BVH/README.md

 # How to use

-Please upload the json file folder to the path '.\json\20nodes', and setting the path in line 14 of main.py, like this <br/>
+Please upload the json file folder to the path '.\json\20nodes', or revise the path in line 13 of main.py, like this <br/>
 ```
-fdr_path = r'./json/20nodes/backflip'
+fdr_path = r'./json/20nodes'
 python mian.py
 ```